You can sign up on the Registration page HERE.

 - How much time do you actually spend jamming?

 That depends somewhat on the individual.
-There are 10 hours of jam sessions and performance time scheduled.
+There are over 12 hours of jam sessions and 4 hours of performance time scheduled.
 Part of that time will be spent listening to others play, discussing jam session protocols, etc. Part of that time will be your opportunity to jam with an ensemble.
-Generally, you will perform two songs in each of three jam sessions.
-And there will be plenty of time to jam informally with other students between events.
+Generally, you will perform two or three songs in each of four jam sessions and a student performance evening.
+And, there will be plenty of time to jam informally with other students between activities.

 - What is your refund policy?